Heading off to sunnier climes with the kids in tow?

-Here, in all its glory, is my list of essentials when travelling somewhere warm with the family:
+Here, in all its glory, is my list of essentials when travelling somewhere warm with the young children:

 If you fancy seeing more about or buying the things on this list, try clicking the pictures – some are affiliate links.
 The tea bags aren’t.
 You shouldn’t have to buy tea bags online for goodness sake.

 For Christmas I treated myself to a super-duper DSLR camera which is capable of taking very nice pictures (if I remember to charge the battery, point it in the direction and take the lens cap off).
 I’ve only just got to the point where I’m not too scared to take it out of the house in case I accidentally drop it and smash it.
 It would be nice to get some pictures of something other than the inside of my living room.

 This is a sensible one!
 Place all liquids that could explode and render your luggage unwearable inside plastic bags, and then you can use them to transport wet swimming costumes about so your bags don’t get soggy.
 BOOM.

 OK so I’m sure you’ve read about the most disastrous family holiday of 2016, if not all time (if not, please do go here.
 In fact why not head there anyway to refresh your memory and relive the nightmare, and convince yourself that I obviously need a free holiday more than anyone else in the world…).

 For this reason, I would not travel without the gloopy pink remedy for when you just can’t get off the loo or stop puking.
 In fact, I would hesitate to travel anywhere without a fully stocked portable medicine cabinet; plasters and paracetamol, immodium.
 Why not throw in some dioralyte too, might as well.